Who says you can't buy love???

 Our fur babies are just that, fur babies.
 They are apart of the family and continue to be until they go to new homes that love them just as much!
 From the moment of birth, puppies are handled.
 We are very active in helping our bassets through their birthing process as this can be very difficult for them.
 They get very tired and many times need assistance.
 I sit with my bassets as each baby is born.
 I comfort her and let her know she's not alone.
 We monitor the birth of each fur baby as they are very special to us.
 Mama hounds get special treatment through pregnancy and whelping.
 And of course, they need lots of calories to keep those babies chunky and healthy!
 From the moment baby bassets come into the world, they are loved and cuddled so they are ready to go home to you!

 As puppies get older, their whelping area changes to meet their needs.
-At 3 weeks, we start potty training, texture differences, and eating on their own!
+At 3-4 weeks, we start potty training, texture differences, and eating on their own!
 We start healthy mush for puppies, potty training to a designated area, and of course, continuing socializing them in many ways.
 We spend many hours with these babies and get to know their personalities, so that we can help you to find the best fit for your family, not just get you a cute puppy!
 We do not allow visits for the protection of our puppies.
 Too many things are dangerous to them without vaccinations, and we have an obligation to keep your puppy and every other puppy safe and healthy while they are in my care.
 We take this obligation very seriously!

-As they get to 6 weeks, they are weaning.
+As they get to 6-7 weeks, they are weaning.
 Spending less time feeding from Mom and more time learning about life!
 They are adventuring outside now, learning about smooth surfaces, rough surfaces, grass, dirt, and so many things to mention.
 Our babies are getting ready for you to take them home!
 They are learning how to eat mom's food.
-They see the vet in this time and go for their first car ride!
-They get their microchip, examination, and have all these records when they go home so you know what they need next!
+They go for their first car ride!
+They have leashes put on and starting to learn already that leashes are a good thing that means adventure!
+Not Fear!

 The benefits of litter training have us in awe!
 We are so happy we decided to litter train and will never go back!
 Our puppies go to their new homes already used to going to a certain place to go potty and seek it out.
-They go to their new homes already 75% potty trained!
+They go to their new homes already 90-95% potty trained!
 This is a LIFE SAVER and I promise you will be happy!
 Buy the same litter we do- equine pine pellets from Tractor Supply, make a litter box for your pup in an exersize pen and then slowly transition to outside and then pour some of the litter directly on the ground where you want your pup to potty and it will be the easiest training transition ever!